IGJoshua/farolero/README.md

 restarts: `handler-bind`, `handler-case`, `restart-bind`, and `restart-case`.

 Both of the `bind` macros simply bind the given handlers directly in their dynamic scope for the body.
-If a condition is signalled in a `handler-bind` and the handler for it returns normally, then the next handler for the condition is invoked.
+If a condition is signaled in a `handler-bind` and the handler for it returns normally, then the next handler for the condition is invoked.
 This repeats until there are no more handlers, or one of them exits without returning.